azhpushkin/bauble-language/README.md

 Running the program consists of two steps:
 1) Parsing syntax to lexemes and AST code
 2) Executing produces AST code

+Language is interpreted and dynamically typed, so there is no any static analysis and no type-checking before execution.
+Therefore, only some basic syntax checking is done done before execution (i.e. we cannot add function definitions) and all the type-checks and value-checks are done in runtime, as well as coercion of types.

 ### How AST is generated